 Karina grew up singing and dancing in Ludington, MI.
 In 1998 she completed a BBA in Management from Western Michigan University (WMU).
 From 1999-2007 she practiced massage therapy, specializing in disabilities management.
 For nearly a decade Karina learned much from her clients whose disabilities ranged from paraplegia, cerebral palsy, fibro-myalgia to those with undiagnosed chronic pain.

 Karina's desire to support peoples physical bodies is matched by her desire to serve their hearts, minds and spiritual lives.
 Since 1999 Karina has been compiling and legally officiating non-traditional wedding ceremonies in the state of Michigan.

 First introduced to yoga by her grandmother at age five, Karina began teaching yoga in 1998, shortly before meeting master teacher, Yogarupa Rod Stryker.
 She served as his primary teaching assistant from 2011-2005, and became one of the first certified teachers of Rod Stryker's Para Yoga.

 Karina's gift for reaching college students has made her a favorite guest lecturer in WMU's Holistic Health Department.
 She regularly presents concepts from the Yoga Sutra to over 200 college students at a time.
-She is an adjuct professor at AUM, has taught yoga for Kalamazoo College, and lectured in KVCC Meditation classes.
+She is an adjuct professor at Antioch, has taught yoga for Kalamazoo College, and lectured in KVCC Meditation classes.

-Sign up for Karina's Quarterly Newsletter
+Sign up for Her Quarterly Newsletter